zepedaj/soleil/docs/source/content/automatic_cli.rst

         ...

+The output produced with this ``--show`` will be improved in later versions.

 .. note:: Like |solex|-based CLI invokations, |soleil| CLIs built with the :ref:`@solex() decorator <@solex>` or using a :class:`~soleil.cli_tools.solconfarg.SolConfArg` type in a Python |argparse| parser all suport CLI overrides.
 Overrides with non-string values can also be specified when loading a module with |load_config| from a Python script.
 See :ref:`Overriding Configurations` for more information.